 The EAP supports Quality of Service (QoS) to prioritize voice and video traffic over other traffic types.

-In normal use, we recommend you keep the default values for the EAP devices and station EDCA (Enhanced Distributed Channel Access).
+In normal use, the default values for the EAP device and station EDCA should not need to be changed.
+Changing these values affects the QoS provided.